 Note: This lesson may be taught either as a stand-alone lesson or as a sequel to the complementary EDSITEment lesson Ambrose Bierce, Edgar Allan Poe, and the Unreliable Narrator; although designed for a younger audience (grades 6–8), many of the activities and resources in Ambrose Bierce, Edgar Allan Poe, and the Unreliable Narrator can be adapted for high school students as well.

-Can we equate the narrators of literary compositions with their authors?
+What is the relationship between the narrators of literary compositions and their authors?

-What distinction can we make between biographical and other material interesting for its own sake and information that might provide insight into the work of Poe and Bierce?
+How do we distinguish between biographical and other material interesting for its own sake and information that might provide insight into the work of Poe and Bierce?

-Take a stand on whether materials outside of the texts, such as biographies and letters, should influence the way readers understand Poe's texts (and, by implication, any artist's).
+Construct a position on whether materials outside of the texts, such as biographies and letters, should influence the way readers understand Poe's texts (and, by implication, any artist's work).